Learning color space adaptation from synthetic to real images of cirrus clouds: METHOD

 \section{METHOD}

 The color space adaptation is a learning approach that is trained on unpaired images.
-Given a real image dataset $X_r$ without labels, and a synthetic image dataset $X_s$ with segmentation labels $Y_s$, we expect to learn a function $\mathsf{g}_{s \rightarrow r}$ to adapt $X_s$ towards $X_r$, while preserving $Y_s$.
-This amounts to an optimization problem
+Given the synthetic image dataset $X_s$ as source and the real image dataset $X_r$ as target, we expect to learn a function $\mathsf{g}_{s \rightarrow r}$ to adapt $X_s$ towards $X_r$ in color space, while preserving their textures and shapes.
+Fig.~\ref{fig:adap_results} shows the color space adaptation from synthetic cirrus cloud images to real images.

+To limit the adaptation only in color space, we transfer the images merely through a set of basic image processing operators, {\it i.e.,} adjusting the brightness, saturation, and contrast of the images, instead of through general convolutional kernels.
+We define the composition of the set of basic image processing operators as the adaptation operator $\mathsf{g}_{s \rightarrow r}(x; \alpha) := \mathsf{ops}(x; \alpha)$, where $x$ is the input image, $\alpha$ is the set of parameters for image processing, and $\mathsf{ops}$ is the combination of basic color adjustment operators.
+In our case,